cben/animation-stack-language/README.md

 Visualizing processes as graphs of time is an important idea to teach in itself!
 Cf. Bret Victor's  http://worrydream.com/LadderOfAbstraction/ and http://worrydream.com/#!/MediaForThinkingTheUnthinkable .

+## Future

+### Defining custom words

+I'm considering making it part of the UI — give you a separate editor per word — to escape the question of definition syntax.

+### Collaborative editing

+I want to plug this into something like firepad / Yjs to support remote coding sessions.

+### New types: vectors / graphics

+I want to progress into graphics and possibly even simple games.
+=> The stack element type will likely change to vectors / pictures.

+Not entirely unlike turtle graphics, but with explicit operators to combine pictures by movement / rotation / scaling / overlaying / intersections?

+#### Interaction?!?

+I have some crazy ideas about how to represend input during games as appending words to definitions...
+Pro: would work over collaborative editor for "multiplayer" (let's say step-based games only).
+Con: crazy :-P.  Not sure at all yet if it's viable and whether it'll mix with current idea that stack elements are an animation over time...